This site only covers competitive events. During the first years of

 (Danzig, Germany, June 11th - 19th, 1910)

-Hans Grade and Emil Jeannin made non-competitive flight displays during the festival, which also included balloon and airplane model contests and many sports, musical and cultural events.
+Grade and Jeannin made non-competitive flight displays during the festival, which also included balloon and airplane model contests and many sports, musical and cultural events

 Indianapolis Aviation Meet